Mexican Federal Highway 5

-As of February 2020, the entire length of Hwy 5 has now been paved to the junction with Hwy 1.

 Route description

 The road begins in the border city of Mexicali near the western border crossing.
 It has four lanes from there for about km 80.
 At this point it becomes a two-lane highway (with little or no shoulder in most areas) until km 160, about 18 km (11 mi) south of the junction with Fed.
 3, and about 40 km (24 mi) north of San Felipe.
 From there, the highway is a broad, divided, four-lane highway with a median and ample shoulders, until it ends in San Felipe.

 The new highway improvement segments being constructed from San Felipe to the north and Mexicali to the south are on a raised base so that roadway dips caused by the natural undulation of the landscape, a form of drainage, are replaced by drainage culverts covered by the highway.
 Vehicles no longer have to ford storm water passing over the roadway.
 The resulting highway is less susceptible to erosion.

 The interchange with Fed.
 3 eliminates there the need for cross traffic driving.